-- b.
-Proxy cards may include expression of support for the election of specified candidates nominated by another party (such as the nominating stockholder recommending votes "for" specified company candidates), and may be used to solicit votes for the election of those candidates in addition to the candidates nominated by the party distributing the proxy card - 3.
+- may be used to solicit votes for the election of those candidates in addition to the candidates nominated by the party distributing the proxy card - 3.
 Nominating stockholder must solicit proxies from stockholders representing at least 67% of the voting power entitled to vote on the election of directors (and must include a statement to that effect in the proxy statement itself) - a.
 Stockholders entitled to vote will be the stockholders as of the close of business on the record date set by the company - b.
 Final proxy cards prepared in accordance with universal proxy rules will be mailed to stockholders together with definitive proxy statements - 4.
-All soliciting material is required to be filed with the Commission on date of first use - Legal legend (including current ownership information) required for soliciting material issued prior to filing of definitive proxy statement
+All soliciting material is required to be filed with the Commission on date of first use - a.
+Legal legend (including current ownership information) required for soliciting material issued prior to filing of definitive proxy statement